-In Michigan, the statute of limitations for personal injury claims is just three years from the date that the accident occurred, or three years from the date that you are diagnosed with an injury relating to the accident you were involved in.
+In Michigan, the statute of limitations for personal injury claims is just three years from the date that the accident occurred or three years from the date that you are diagnosed with an injury relating to the accident you were involved in.

-This seems like plenty of time, but you might be surprised how time-consuming building your case will be, which is why it’s important to file your claim as soon as possible.
+This seems like plenty of time, but you might be surprised how time-consuming building your case will be, which is why it’s essential to file your claim as soon as possible.
 If the statute of limitations runs out in your case, the courts will not allow you to have your case heard and you’ll be stuck covering any damages on your own.

 When you aren’t sure when the statute of limitations started ticking in your case, discuss the details of your claim with your attorney.

 Section 600.5851 of Michigan law lists certain circumstances that allow for the delayed start of the statute of limitations.
 Some of these scenarios are described as follows:

 - When The Injury Victim Is Considered Insane At The Time Of The Accident – In These Cases, The Victim Will Have One Year Following A Sane Diagnosis To File Their Claim In Court.
 Insanity, As It Pertains To Personal Injury Claims And The Statute Of Limitations, Is Defined As Someone Not Being Able To Understand Their Rights.